HP Mini: 311

 This netbook was the first to use the Nvidia Ion platform, which allows hardware acceleration of high-definition video and increased gaming performance.
-It went on sale on HP's online store on September 24, 2009 for $399.99.
+It went on sale on HP's online store on September 24, 2009, for $399.99.

 The laptop can be customized with either the Intel Atom N270 or N280 and uses the nVidia GeForce 9400M G graphics used in the ION platform.
 The unit is equipped with 1 GB of 1066 MHz DDR3 SDRAM soldered to the motherboard and a SO-DIMM slot which allows an upgrade to 2 GB or 3 GB.
 The netbook has a 160 GB, 250 GB, or 320 GB SATA hard drive @ 5,400 RPM.
 There are options for an external DVD burner or DVD burner/Blu-ray reader combo drive, as netbooks do not have integrated optical drives due to their small size.
 The Mini 311 has an 11.6" Led-backlit BrightView widescreen with a 1366 x 768 resolution and has an integrated webcam standard.
 Wi-Fi card options include Wireless G or Wireless N cards with optional Bluetooth and as well as optional Mobile Broadband from Verizon Wireless, AT&T or Sprint.
 I/O connectors include a 5-in-1 removable card reader, 3 USB 2.0 ports, a Fast Ethernet port, a VGA output, an HDMI output.
 The netbook uses Altec Lansing stereo speakers.
 There are 2 models in some areas.
-One has 1GB RAM and Windows XP with ION LE and the other has 2GB RAM and Windows 7 with ION.
+One has 1 GB RAM and Windows XP with ION LE and the other has 2 GB RAM and Windows 7 with ION.

 In some regions, including Europe, the device is sold under the Compaq brand.